thelasttrinh/javascript-game/readme.md

     ~ Game ends on timer & displays scores

-Scoreboard for tracking score => What you hit or missed, total score, PR?
-~ scoreHit() => +1
+Scoreboard for tracking score => What you hit or missed, total score ~ scoreHit() => +1
 ~ missedHit() => -1
 ~ totalHits() => 0 (Changes based on scoreHit() & missedHit())